The information in this article applies to:

 Other objects from the Library Browser that you can use to accessorize a walk-in closet include:

 - Baskets or storage bins.

 Lighting plays a very important role in any room - including custom closets.
-A selection of different ceiling mounted, wall mounted and free-standing light fixtures is available in the Library Browser.
+A selection of different ceiling mounted, wall mounted, and free-standing light fixtures are available in the Library Browser.

-Select 3D> Create Camera View> Full Camera from the menu to see the results.
+Select 3D> Create Camera View> Full Camera to see the results.